WWI2196/Calendar-GUI-JavaFX/README.md

 # JavaFX Calendar Application

 This is a Graphical User Interface (GUI) based calendar application for the month of July in the year 2024, built using Java and JavaFX.
-The application allows users to view, schedule, edit, and delete events.
+The application allows users to view, schedule, shift, and delete events.
 It also features month and week views of the calendar.

 ## Installation